eddieantonio/single-key/README.md

 ## `match`

-> `match(obj: Object, callbacks: Object, otherwise: function): ?`
+> `match(obj: Object, cases: Object, otherwise: function|undefined): ?`

-Like a switch statement on the key.
-Given a key-tagged value and an object of callbacks, calls the callback whose name matches the key.
+Similar to a switch statement on the key.
+Given a key-tagged value and an object of function, calls the function whose name matches the key.
-`match()` returns the result of the matching callback.
+`match()` returns the result of the called function.
 An optional third parameter is called when no match can be made.

+The provided functions (including the third parameter) are called with the value of the key-tagged value, and the key, respectively.

-Throws `MatchError` when no callback is matched, and no third parameter is given.
+Throws `MatchError` when no callback is matched and no third parameter is given.

 ```javascript